NC-led coalition inches towards majority in Nepal polls | Politics

 According to Election Commission officials, the Nepali Congress opened its account in Kathmandu with senior NC leader Prakash Man Singh winning the Kathmandu 1 constituency.
 Singh secured 7,140 votes against his nearest rival Ravindra Mishra from the Rastriya Prajatantra Party (RPP) who secured 7,011 votes.

-NC General Secretary Gagan Thapa won the House of Representatives election from Kathmandu Constituency No 4 by a margin of about 7,500 votes.
+NC General Secretary Gagan Thapa won from Kathmandu Constituency-4 by a margin of about 7,500 votes.
 He defeated Rajan Bhattarai of CPM-UML.
 While Thapa bagged 21,294 votes, Bhattarai got 13,853 votes.

 Prime Minister and NC president Sher Bahadur Deuba is leading by 6,124 votes against his nearest contender Sagar Dhakal in Dadeldhura.
 Deuba has so far secured 13,126 votes, while independent candidate Dhakal garnered 7,002 votes.

-NC also won a HoR seat in Manag district with Tek Bahadur Gurung winning the election by securing 2,547 votes against his nearest rival Palden Gurung of CPM-UML who secured 2,247 votes.
+NC also won a HoR seat in Manang district with Tek Bahadur Gurung winning the election by securing 2,547 votes against his nearest rival Palden Gurung of CPM-UML who secured 2,247 votes.

 The party also won a HoR in Mustang constituency with Yogendra Thakali defeating Prem Prasad Tulachan of CPN-UML with a margin of 914 votes.
 Thakali got 3,992 votes, while Tulachan bagged 3,078 votes as per the final results.

 Krishna Gopal Shrestha of CPN-UML won the HoR seat from Kathmandu-9 constituency.
-He secured 11,956 votes against his nearest rival Tek Bahadur Pokharel of Rastriya Swotantra Party who secured 10,961 votes.
+He secured 11,956 votes against his nearest rival Tek Bahadur Pokharel of Rashtriya Swatantra Party who secured 10,961 votes.

-According to Election Commission officials, CPN-UML is leading in 40 other HoR seats.
+Ambar Bahadur Rayamajhi of UML won Udayapur-2 constituency by securing 15,251 votes against Jagannath Khatiwada, who secured 12,893.

 Meanwhile, CPN-Maoist chairman Pushpakamal Dahal “Prachanda” is leading in Gorkha-2 constituency.
 He has so far bagged 7,057 votes against his nearest rival Kavindra Burlakoti of RSP who got 1,929 votes.

-Former prime minister and CPN-UML chairman leader K P Sharma Oli is leading in Jhapa 5 constituency with 15,510 votes against his nearest NC rival Khagendra Adhikari who so far secured 8,955 votes.
+Former prime minister and CPN-UML chairman Oli is leading in Jhapa-5 constituency with 15,510 votes against his nearest NC rival Khagendra Adhikari who so far secured 8,955 votes.

 Nagarik Unmukti Party candidate Gangaram Chaudhary won the HoR election from Kailali-3 constituency.
 He got 23,120 votes, defeating Kundan Chaudhary of CPN-Maoist Centre who secured 17,749 votes.

-According to Election Commission officials, CPN-Maoist Centre is leading in 14 HoR seats, Rastriya Swotantra Party in 11, CPN-Unified Socialist in 7, Rastriya Prajatantra Party in 6 and Nagarik Unmukti Party in 3 seats.
+According to Election Commission officials, Rashtriya Swatantra Party is leading in 10 seats, Rastriya Prajatantra Party in 6 and Nagarik Unmukti Party in 3 seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)